-As at 31 December 2021 and 2020, the Bank has not received any guarantees.
+As at 31 December 2022 and 2021, the Bank has not received any guarantees.

 The carrying amount of liabilities that may result in additional charges on the assets and the carrying amount of the associated encumbered assets and guarantees are shown in the table below (median value in EUR):

-31.12.2020 31.12.2020 31.12.2021 31.12.2021 Encumbered Corresponding Encumbered Corresponding assets, liabilities, contingent assets, liabilities, contingent guarantees liabilities or loaned guarantees liabilities or loaned received securities received securities 89,374,650 129,501,000 167,669,567 155,843,273 Carrying amount
+31.12.2022 31.12.2022 31.12.2021 31.12.2021 Corresponding liabilities, contingent liabilities or loaned securities Encumbered assets, guarantees received Corresponding liabilities, contingent liabilities or loaned securities Encumbered assets, guarantees received Carrying amount of selected financial liabilities 182,242,472 139,626,171 155,843,273 167,669,567

 The bulk of the amounts above relate to derivative transactions.

 Liquidity risk is monitored on a daily basis by conducting liquidity stress tests.
-For this purpose, the Bank uses the liquidity elements of the balance sheet and off-balance sheet at date and applies stress assumptions to them.
+For this purpose, the Bank uses the liquidity elements of the balance sheet and offbalance sheet at date and applies stress assumptions to them.
 These assumptions have been selected to best reflect the most significant effects for the Bank in terms of liquidity.
 The assumptions used are as follows:

-- Outflow on D+1 of 15% of financial current accounts (excluding cash deposited by Group entities); - 2) Outflow on D+2 of 35% of financial current accounts (excluding cash deposited by Group entities); - 3) Outflow on D+2 of 20% of retail and corporate current accounts; - 4) No renewal of deposits from banks and financials; - 5) Renewal of 50% of non-financial deposits; - Activation of the triparty repo on D+1 with the European Central Bank (ECB); - 7) Immediate stop to proprietary bond lending; - 8) Liquidation of 50% of the bond portfolio on D+2 with a 15% discount; - 9) Repo of the remaining 50% of the bond portfolio on D+2 without discount at maturity 1 month, then sell them with a 15% discount; - 10) Maintaining credit activity based on existing repayments: 5 million per week for the first month, then neutral in terms of flows; - 11) Drawdown by clients of 50% of unused authorised credit lines (10% on D+1, 10% at 1 week, 10% at 1 month, 10% at 2 months and 10% at 3 months); - 12) 10 million loss on the first repayments on the credit lines; - 13) Outflow of EUR 15 million in D+1 of cash related to CSA contracts, then 10 million in D+2 and 5 million in D+3.
+- 1) Outflow on D+1 of 15% of financial current accounts (excluding cash deposited by Group entities); - Outflow on D+2 of 35% of financial current accounts (excluding cash deposited by Group entities); - 3) Outflow on D+2 of 20% of retail and corporate current accounts; - 4) No renewal of deposits from banks and financials; - 5) Renewal of 50% of non-financial deposits; - 6) Activation of the triparty repo on D+1 with the European Central Bank (ECB); - 7) Immediate stop to proprietary bond lending; - 8) Liquidation of 50% of the bond portfolio on D+2 with a 15% discount; - Repo of the remaining 50% of the bond portfolio on D+2 without discount at maturity 1 month, then sell them with a 15% discount; - 10) Maintaining credit activity based on existing repayments: 5 million per week for the first month, then neutral in terms of flows; - 11) Drawdown by clients of 50% of unused authorised credit lines (10% on D+1, 10% at 1 week, 10% at 1 month, 10% at 2 months and 10% at 3 months); - 12) 10 million loss on the first repayments on the credit lines; - 13) Outflow of EUR 15 million in D+1 of cash related to CSA contracts, then 10 million in D+2 and 5 million in D+3.

-At 31 December 2021, the results of this scenario on BDPL's cash flows are as follows (in millions of euros):
+At 31 December 2022, the results of this scenario on BDPL's cash flows are as follows (in million EUR):